-Our conclusions so far look like a mixed bag for longtermism: First, in the cubic growth model, the longtermist intervention is preferred to the short-termist benchmark when the rate of ENEs is less than approximately two-in-ten-thousand (.000182) per year.
+Our conclusions so far look like a mixed bag for longtermism: First, in the cubic growth model, the long-termist intervention is preferred when the long-run rate of ENEs is less than approximately two-in-ten-thousand (0.000182) per year.
 It is prima facie plausible that the true value of r lies below this threshold, but it is hardly obvious.
 Second, in the steady state model, the required threshold is much smaller: The rate of ENEs must be less than approximately four-in-one-hundred-million per year.
-And this threshold is extremely demanding: The annual probability that another intelligent species evolves on Earth plausibly exceeds this threshold on its own.
+And this threshold is extremely demanding: The annual probability that another intelligent species evolves on Earth (one source of positive ENEs) plausibly exceeds this threshold on its own.
 And on the assumption that humanity remains permanently Earthbound, it requires a lot of optimism to assume that the long-term rate of exogenous extinction events (negative ENEs) will not exceed this threshold as well.
-So the case for longtermism looks plausible-but-uncertain in the cubic growth model, and extremely precarious in the steady state model.
+So the case for long-termism looks plausible-but-uncertain in the cubic growth model, and extremely precarious in the steady state model.

 But in fact, these would be the wrong conclusions to draw.
-First, of course, we have made very conservative assumptions about the other model parameters, and so the true threshold values of r below which EV(L) exceeds EV(S) in each model may be much more generous than the results in the last two sections suggest.
-But more fundamentally, it is a mistake in the last analysis to think in terms of point estimates at all, conservative or otherwise.
-We are substantially uncertain about the values of several key model parameters, and that uncertainty is very consequential for the expected value of L. We are also uncertain which model to adopt, and this uncertainty should be incorporated into the estimate of EV(L) as well.
+First, of course, we have made very conservative assumptions about the other model parameters, and so the true threshold values of r below which EV(L) exceeds EV(B) in each model may be much more generous than the results in the last two sections suggest.
+But more fundamentally, it is a mistake in the last analysis to think in terms of point estimates for model parameters at all, conservative or otherwise.
+We are substantially uncertain about the values of several key parameters, and that uncertainty is very consequential for the expected value of L. We are also uncertain which model to adopt, and this uncertainty should also be incorporated into our estimate of EV(L).
 Once we account for these uncertainties, the picture resolves itself considerably.